reposense/RepoSense/docs/dg/workflow.md

 Read [Cypress's Documentation](https://docs.cypress.io/api/commands/document.html#Syntax) to familiarize yourself with its syntax and [Cypress's debugging guide](https://docs.cypress.io/guides/guides/debugging.html#Log-Cypress-events) to tackle problems with your tests.
 </box>

+Note that it is **compulsory** to write tests for the new front end changes that you made in order to prevent regression bugs.

 <!-- ------------------------------------------------------------------------------------------------------ -->